Thinkwise/docs/docs/sf/reports.md

 title: Reports
 ---

-Reports have a similar structure to tasks, but instead of starting a task, a report is printed, previewed or exported.
+Reports have a similar structure to tasks but instead of starting a task, a report is printed, previewed or exported.
 The reports themselves can be created with a reporting tool, such as DevExpress Reports, Crystal Reports, i-net Clear Reports, SQL Server Reporting Services (SSRS) or Word.

 ![](../assets/sf/image199.png)
 *Reports screen*

 The structure of reports is analogous to that of tasks.
-Parameters are defined for a report and look-up functionality is provided through references.
+Parameters are defined for a report, and look-up functionality is provided through references.

 ![](../assets/sf/image200.png)
 *Example report popup*